 The dhamma, or teaching of Buddhism, is freely given.
-With that same intention, this website and the resources we offer here, like The Secular Buddhist podcast, our Practice Circle and Social Circle meeting groups, the articles by our organization and guest bloggers, and our Discussion forum are freely available to everyone.
+With that same intention, this website and the resources we offer here, like The Secular Buddhist podcast, our Practice Circle, the articles by our organization and guest bloggers, and our Discussion forum are freely available to everyone.
 There are no commercials during any podcast episode and no advertising on this site, to ensure you have the best possible experience, free of distraction.

 There are still costs involved, however, including:

 - Accounts for video conferencing software for Practice Circle

 - The cost of technology required to produce our programming

 All of this does not include the time and considerable efforts of the handful of volunteers working behind the scenes to provide this platform for the growing of a secular approach to the teaching and practice.
 There are no paid staff members for the SBA, just dedicated people doing their best to make a difference.

 If you believe in this work and want to share in it, we welcome your help in these endeavors.
 If you’ve found this site and the resources here to be of value, we ask that you consider contributing to the continued health of the organization and availability of this body of work.
 There are a number of ways in which you might contribute, both financially and through grass roots efforts: